Sólheimajökull Glacier Private Hike

 What to bring?

-meeting point:
+Meeting point:

 FAQ

-Is it cold on a glacier?
+How cold is it on a glacier?

 How big is the group?